Many or all companies we feature compensate us. Compensation and editorial

 Personal Finance Tax Relief

-How Much Does Tax Relief Cost?
+How Much Do Tax Relief Services Cost?
+A Breakdown by Service

-Do you owe the IRS a significant amount in back taxes or face wage garnishment or other penalties for not paying your federal or state taxes?
-If so, a tax relief company may be able to help.
-Use this guide to get an idea as to what you might pay for tax relief services.
+If you owe the IRS a significant amount in back taxes or face wage garnishment or other penalties for not paying your federal or state taxes, a tax relief company may be able to help.
+However, it comes at a cost.
+Tax relief services typically range from $250 to $7,500, depending on how much debt you have, the complexity of your situation, and the type of assistance you need.

 Discovery/investigation fee